LYNCH·LLP

 Questions about Examiner Osman M Alshack

-The allowance rate is 87%, based on 467 allowed applications out of 537 decided (allowed plus abandoned) applications in the pooled record.
+The allowance rate is 87%, representing the share of allowed applications among all decided applications (allowed and abandoned) in the examiner's pooled record across hundreds of applications.

 ◈ RESPONDING TO AN OFFICE ACTION